solidrock-technology/docs/docs/guide/front-of-house/arrivals.md

 Arrivals can be managed across multiple devices in parallel allowing you to have as many people as needed for the size of your event, welcoming your delegates and checking them in through one or more separate entrances.

-Once you have selected the venue you're managing arrivals for you will be taken to the arrivals page, broken down into 3 core functions:
+The arrivals page is broken down into 3 core functions:

 1. Dashboard
 2. Ticket and Event Pass scanning
 3. Ticket Search

-From here you can check and change the entrance you are checking people through by clicking on the cog icon.
+You can check and change the entrance you are checking people through by clicking on the cog icon in the nvaigation bar at the bottom of the page.

 ### Dashboard

-The dashboard displays the number of tickets checked in to the selected venue as a proportion of the total number of tickets sold for the event.
+The dashboard displays the number of tickets checked in as a proportion of the total number of tickets sold for the event.

-In addition, if your event is set up with [Ticket Sets](/guide/tickets/ticket-sets) the dashboard lists the breakdown of how many tickets from within each set have also been checked in to the selected venue.
+In addition, if your event is set up with [Ticket Sets](/guide/tickets/ticket-sets) the dashboard lists the breakdown of how many tickets from within each set have also been checked in.

 The figures are automatically kept in sync when multiple people and devices are being used to check people in to the same venue so everyone can see the up-to-date totals.